OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 ## Conversion tools and options

-There are several ways to carry out the remaining tasks, depending on what IDE and other tools you want to use for your project and on what tool was used to create the project.
+There are several ways to carry out the remaining tasks, depending on the IDE and other tools you want to use for your project and on tool you used to create the project.

 - [Convert the project with Teams Toolkit](#convert-the-project-with-teams-toolkit)
 - [Projects created with the Office Yeoman Generator (aka "Yo Office")](#projects-created-with-the-office-yeoman-generator-aka-yo-office)
 - [NodeJS and npm projects that aren't created with Yeoman Generator](#nodejs-and-npm-projects-that-arent-created-with-yeoman-generator)

 ### Convert the project with Teams Toolkit

+The easiest way to convert is to use Teams Toolkit.

 #### Prerequisites